-- End of February: deadline for completed online application
+- Mid-April: deadline for completed online application and application fee payment

-- Middle of March: deadline for mailing official transcripts to the SHP program
+- Early May: deadline for mailing official transcripts to the SHP program

-- April: the Columbia SHP entrance exam is offered twice in April, usually during the first and last week of the month.
+- Late May and June: the Columbia SHP entrance exam is offered on weekends throughout May and June.
 There is an additional exam date that's only available for students requiring special testing accommodations.

-- Mid-June: students are notified of their admission status
+- Mid-July: students are notified of their admission status

 Unfortunately, the Columbia SHP program's application goes live at different times every year.
 You won't need to obsessively check the Columbia SHP website, though: the SHP program notifies high school counselors when the application becomes available.
 That means that talking to your high school guidance counselor and letting them know you want to apply to the Columbia SHP is the first step in the application process.